joelsikkink/Speedrun-Central/README.md

 ## Dev Notes

 ### Joel
+- I learned a lot more about MongoDB while working on this project.
+There were some issues I faced learning it but I figured them out.
+- There were many small details that I enjoyed adding to the final implementation like the image in the browser tab and the post counter for the forums landing page.
+- I wish I had sorted the runs by time but that never got implemented.
+The runs simply just show

 ### Jhun
 - One main challenge I faced was implementing a way for users to edit their profile information.
 - The most important achievement that I'm proud of is the twitch stream and chat implimentation for the application.
-- One disappoiintment was not being able to fix a problem with users editing their profiles.
+- One disappointment was not being able to fix a problem with users editing their profiles.

 ### Cade